In my classes, I discuss the distinction between Fear and Anxiety because it's a slippery fish.

 It's what most people feel, to a greater or lesser degree, when they think about public speaking, asking somebody on a date, playing and winning at sports, acting, musical (when we're seen in public and we believe we can't control the outcomes).

 Anxiety is a perceived lack of control over outcomes.

 As human beings, we like pleasure and certainty.
 What we don't like is pain (either physiological or psychological).
 We avoid it.

 If we perceive we can't meet the correct outcomes, well we're heading for criticism or our ego (a perception of ourselves, our self-image) will take a knock.

 Our ancestors going back millennia didn't worry about bad relationships with accountants, customers and HMRC returns (common causes of today's anxiety and related stress situations).
 That wasn't life or death.
 These are modern-day manifestations.

 They were fearful of animal predators on the savannah as well as the tribe down the road who wanted to steal their water, crops, animals and women.

 At the moment they attack - that's fear.
 You've got to respond.
 It's life or death.

 Whereas, if you're worried that they'll attack next week - that's anxiety.

 My students possess anxiety.
 When they realise they're creating it themselves, it helps them see things differently.

 Churchill was anxious that the Nazis were building a war machine that one day would threaten Britain.
 His claims were ignored for years.
 When the Nazis attacked Poland, people saw things differently and the country responded.

 Heading into battle expect anxiety.
 The people who survive these encounters usually have the greatest clarity of thought.

 When your ship is hit by a torpedo or a missile, there isn't too much time to think about it.

-But the clarity of that thought in the moment is what saves your life.
+But the clarity of that thought (or focus) in the moment is what saves your life.

 That's where I lead my students - into a resourceful state when under pressure.